brkkartaloglu/mernexample/README.md

-# mernexample: This app created to fix the errors in the example at mongodb.com/languages/mern-stack-tutorial and to provide a cleaner example for learning MERN.
-In this branch, redux structure added to first branch.
+# mernexample: In this branch, redux structure added to first branch.

 # Live